lihaoyi/macropy/readme.md

     return newtree
 ```

-This snippet of code is equivalent to the one earlier, except that with a `Walker`, you only need to specify the AST nodes you are interested in (in this case `Name`s) and the `Walker` will do the recursion automatically.
+This snippet of code is equivalent to the one earlier, except that with a [Walker](#walkers), you only need to specify the AST nodes you are interested in (in this case `Name`s) and the Walker will do the recursion automatically.
 As you can see, when we print out the unparsed newtree, we can see that the transformed code looks like what we expect.
 This code then fails with a

 ```
 NameError: name 'arg0' is not defined
 ```

 At runtime, because the names we put into the tree (`arg0` and `arg1`) haven't actually been defined in `target.py`!
 We will see how we can fix that.